python-graphblas/python-graphblas/README.md

 from graphblas import Matrix, Vector, Scalar
 ```
 ## Performant User Defined Functions
-Python-GraphBLAS requires `numba` which enables compiling user-defined Python functions to native C for use in GraphBLAS.
+Python-graphblas requires `numba` which enables compiling user-defined Python functions to native C for use in GraphBLAS.

 Example customized UnaryOp:
 ```python